 I’ve written a guide on how to start streaming on Twitch, and when it comes to making money by playing video games, this is one of the most hit or miss ways to go about it.

 If you can make it on these platforms however, the payout can be massive.

 On Twitch, streamers are currently broadcasting to millions of viewers a day, with over 44 BILLION minutes of streams being watched every single month.

-In terms of monetization, Twitch streamers are pulling in revenue through multiple streams, including:
+In terms of monetization, Twitch streamers pull in revenue through multiple streams, including:

 - Advertisement revenue.

-- Twitch monthly subscription fees from their subscribed viewers.
+- Monthly subscription fees from their subscribed viewers.